 While Julie’s hearing impairment and weak right side impact her life every day, they doesn’t stop her from doing things she loves, like playing with her granddaughter, going for walks, exercising, and going to the beach.
 She misses out on activities like skiing and ice skating, but had a bicycle custom built that allows her to pedal and operate the brakes in spite of her weakness.
 Lisa has had a few small seizures since her college days, but luckily hasn’t experienced any long-term complications.

-Both women also have to be careful about what medications they take: aspirin and any pain reliever or cold medication that is a blood thinner could cause a bleed.
+Both women also have to be careful about what medications they take.
+Be it aspirin or its alternatives like natural blood thinners, or any pain reliever, or cold medication – all could cause a bleed.
 They also have to be careful of anything that might cause a sudden change in pressure, like riding rollercoasters.
 And they pay more attention to headaches and nausea than someone without cavernous angiomas would, because both could be signs of a bleed.

 “We have to be a little more vigilant so we can catch problems early if they happen,” says Julie.